synogen/mpp/readme.md

 ## TODO
 - more logging
-- implement commands from inverter protocol manual (see https://github.com/jblance/mpp-solar/tree/master/docs/protocols for different Voltronic protocols)
+- implement commands from inverter protocol manual